Miscellany

 Many DRA members have fond memories of 0-6-0 tank engine 30075, which spent some of the 2010 season operating the Meldon service on the Dartmoor Railway.
 30075 was constructed in 1960, a member of a class built in Croatia to an improved version of the wartime USATC S100 design.
 The class already had a relevance to our railway, as a member of the original USA-built batch, the former 30062, renumbered DS 234 in departmental service, operated at Meldon in the 1960s.

-Sadly there are far too many obstacles to a Meldon service for 30075 to make a triumphant return to Okehampton in the near future, but who knows?
+Sadly, at the moment there are far too many obstacles to a Meldon service for 30075 to make a triumphant return to Okehampton in the near future, but who knows?

 [*Shillingstone fun fact; the renowned former Sri Lankan test cricketer Kumar Sangakkara played several matches for Shillingstone Cricket Club in 2024, presumably to the chagrin of several Dorset league division 3 bowlers]